WordPress/openverse/ingestion_server/README.md

 2. Data from the downstream API database gets indexed in Elasticsearch.

 For example, let's say that I want to download and index all new images.
-`http POST ingestion.private/task <<<'{"model": "image", "action": "INGEST_UPSTREAM"}'`
+`http POST ingestion.private:8001/task <<<'{"model": "image", "action": "INGEST_UPSTREAM"}'`

 Performance is dependent on the size of the target Elasticsearch cluster, database throughput, and bandwidth available to the ingestion server.
 The primary bottleneck is indexing to Elasticsearch.

-## Safety
+## Safety and security considerations
 The server has been designed to fail gracefully in the event of network interruptions, full disks, etc. If a task fails to complete successfully, the whole process is rolled back with zero impact to production.

+The server is designed to be run in a private network only.
+You must not expose the private Ingestion Server API to the public internet.

 ## Running the tests
-This runs a simulated environment in Docker and ensures that ingestion is working properly.
+This runs a simulated environment in Docker containers and ensures that ingestion is working properly.
 ```
 mkvirtualenv venv
 source venv/bin/activate